bor0/gidti/manuscript/chapter6.md

 Q> How do we prove `prf`, given that there are no type constructors for `Void`?
 Q>
 Q> Seems that at this point we are stuck.
-We need to find a way to tell Idris this proof is impossible.
+We need to find a way to tell Idris that this proof is impossible.

 I> ### Definition 4
 I>